barn logo

 Bookshelf Girts

-It is quite common for the skirt boards (grade boards), girts, and truss carriers to be nailed to the outside perimeter of the foundation posts.
+It is quite common for skirt board, girts, and truss carriers to be scabbed to the outside of the foundation posts.
 This is the easiest, quickest, and cheapest method for barns not finishing the interior of their walls.
+Ring shank nails are used on truss supports and common nails are used on girts and skirt.

 This method is simple enough.
-The 2x6 girts are laid flat between the posts at whatever on center your site location requires, with 2x6 strongback support.
+The girts are laid flat between the posts, typically at 24" on center, with 2x6 strongback support.

 When girts are bookshelfed, grade board and truss carriers (or girders) are notched into the post.
-This involves notching the post 1 1/2" to fit the dimensional lumber flush with the post to provide the plane for installing siding.
-Also, posts are embedded at the exact length and width of the building instead of allowing for 1 1/2" since the measurement is no longer girt to girt (its post to post instead).
+This involves notching the post 1 1/2" to fit the dimensional lumber flush with the post so you can install the siding.
+Also, posts are embedded at the exact length and width of the building, rather than being inset 1 1/2".

 Next » Platform Framing